Illinois’ transition to electric vehicles crucial to stopping pollution-related deaths: report

 Resolutions from the Illinois General Assembly last year urged Pritzker to sign a pact with 17 other states that would pledge targets for sales of electric zero-emission large vehicles.
 The pact, a memorandum of understanding, sets a goal to get 30% of new truck and bus sales to zero emission by 2030 and 100% by 2050.

-Pritzker signed into law a major clean energy measure last year known as the Climate and Equitable Jobs Act, but that largely focused on eliminating fossil fuel sources to move the state to renewable energy, including solar and wind power.
+Pritzker signed into law a major clean energy measure last year known as the Climate and Equitable Jobs Act, but that largely focused on eliminating fossil fuel sources and moving the state to renewable energy, including solar and wind power.

 “The administration is currently studying the impacts of this MOU on businesses and industries across the state and looks forward to continuing our work to ensure Illinoisans will be able to enjoy their lives in a cleaner environment for years to come,” Pritzker spokeswoman Jordan Abudayyeh said in a statement.